 Overview

-Tralee Town Park, locally known as The Green, stretches over 35 acres in the heart of Tralee, County Kerry.
-It is one of Ireland’s largest urban public parks and serves as a green corridor linking the town centre, the Kerry County Museum, and Ireland’s National Folk Theatre Siamsa Tíre.
-The park’s layout blends historic landscaping – dating back to the 19th‑century Denny family – with contemporary amenities such as an award‑winning Rose Garden, a multi‑sensory Garden of the Senses, a modern inclusive playground, a community garden, a small ornamental lake and a network of paved paths totaling more than 5 km.
+Tralee Town Park, affectionately known by locals as The Green, stretches over 35 acres in the heart of the town.
+It stands as one of Ireland’s largest urban public parks, serving as a verdant corridor that links the town centre with the Kerry County Museum and Ireland’s National Folk Theatre, Siamsa Tíre.
+The layout seamlessly blends 19th-century demesne landscaping with contemporary amenities, including an award-winning Rose Garden, a multi-sensory garden, a modern inclusive playground, a community garden, an ornamental lake, and more than 5 km of paved walking paths.

 History